We all want the latest and greatest technology, especially when it comes to larger, clearer televisions and monitors.

 Why is there a push for recycling?

-As tv and monitor recycling concerns grew, a national need for responsible e-waste recycling arose.
+As TV and monitor recycling concerns grew, a national need for responsible e-waste recycling was apparent.

 Why Do I Have to Pay to Recycle My TV?